 You can learn the lyrics to the Las Posadas song in Spanish with an English translation.
 (French Translation here.)

 Learn more about Las Posadas and watch more videos here.

 There’s a similar tradition in Austria where they sing Wer klopfet an (Who’s Knocking at the Door?) and go door to door.

 Enjoy the Season!

 Image: Painting – Hospitality refused to the Virgin and St. Joseph (1558) by Jan Massys.

 This article was posted on Thursday, December 17th, 2015 at 7:15 pm and is filed under Advent, Advent Songs, Austria, Children's Songs, Christmas Carols around the World, Christmas Songs, Colombia, Countries & Cultures, El Salvador, Guatemala, Holiday Songs, Holidays Around the World, Las Posadas, Las Posadas, Las Posadas Songs, Mexican Children's Songs, Mexico.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Las Posadas in Mexico”